logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/setting-up-the-mtm-test-controller.md

 ---
 title: "Configuring and registering an MTM test controller"
-linktitle: "Configuring and registering an MTM test controller"
+linktitle: "Setting up the MTM test controller"
 description: "This topic describes how to install and configure a test controller.
 You must install and configure at least one test controller for your team project collection, before you create a lab environment in that team project collection.
 When you configure a test controller for a lab environment, you have to register it with your team project collection."
 weight: 5
 aliases: